Firehed/container/README.md

     },
 ];
 ```

-### `autowire(?string $classToAutowire = null)`
-Using `autowire` will use reflection to attempt to determine the specified class's dependencies, recursively resolve them, and return a shared instance of that object.

-Required parameters **must** have a typehint in order to be resolved.
-That typehint may be to either a class or an interface; in both cases, that dependency must also be defined (but can also be autowired).
-Required parameters with value types (scalars, arrays, etc) are not supported and must be manually wired.

-Optional parameters will always have their default value provided.

 ### `factory(?closure $body = null)`
 Use `factory` to return a new copy of the class or value every time it is accessed through `get()`